pcorliss/pcorliss.github.com/_posts/2016-05-08-superior-hiking-trail.md

 * I like my job, and don’t feel too keen on leaving.
 * I don’t think I’m quite up to the task of spending 4 months backpacking without a test run.
-* All of my gear is from my time in the Boy Scouts.
-Sized for an adolescent.
-And about 19 years old.
+* All of my gear is from my time in the Boy Scouts, sized for an adolescent, and about 19 years old.
 * What if nostalgia is clouding my memory of backpacking?

 [<img align="left" style="margin-right: 10px" alt="Section 13, Superior Hiking Trail by NatureNerd (CC BY-NC 2.0)" src="https://farm3.staticflickr.com/2948/15497882482_48570acf27_n.jpg">](https://flic.kr/p/pBuGwo)